sarapapi/sarapapi.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Post-dioc in Speech Translation
+role: Post-doc in Speech Translation

 # Organizations/Affiliations to show in About widget
 organizations: